Surfside condominium collapse: Saltwater corrosion of rebar

 A 2018 inspection performed by the engineering firm Morabito Consultants pointed out a "major error" in the construction of the pool deck, whereby the waterproofing layer was not sloped.
 Rainwater that collected on the waterproofing therefore remained until it could evaporate.
 Over the years, the concrete slabs below the pool deck had been severely damaged by this water.
 The report noted the waterproofing below the pool deck was beyond its useful life and needed to be completely removed and replaced.
 The firm wrote that "failure to replace waterproofing in the near future will cause the extent of the concrete deterioration to expand exponentially", and that the repair would be "extremely expensive".
-The ceiling slabs of the parking garage, which sat below the pool deck, showed several sizable hairline cracks and cases of exposed reinforcing bar or rebar from spalling.
+The ceiling slabs of the parking garage, which sat below the pool deck, showed several sizable cracks and cases of exposed reinforcing bar or rebar from spalling.

-In October 2020, initial repairs around the pool could not be completed because (according to engineers) the deterioration had penetrated so deeply that repairs would have risked destabilizing that area.
+In October 2020, initial repairs around the pool could not be completed because, according to engineers, the deterioration had penetrated so deeply that repairs would have risked destabilizing that area.

 On April 9, 2021, a letter to residents had outlined a $15-million remedial-works program, noting that concrete deterioration was accelerating and had become "much worse" since the 2018 report.
 Although the roof repairs pursuant to the consultant's report were underway at the time of the collapse, remedial concrete works had not yet begun.

 According to Surfside town commissioner Eliana Salzhauer, at the time of the disaster, the building had been undergoing inspection for its 40-year recertification, which typically takes one year to complete.
 Morabito Consultants, the engineering firm who performed the 2018 inspection, were retained by the condominium association to perform the inspection for the condominium's 40-year recertification.

 In addition to the freshwater infiltrations from the defectively constructed pool deck, a maintenance manager had reported a possible excessive ingress of salt water, which can cause more aggressive spalling.